yashpatel48/AI-for-Robotics/Assignments/Assignment_2/README.md

 Assignment 2
-date of final upload - 10/15/2025

-Delay due to mulitple attempts to get camera_feed.
+Delay due to mulitple attempts to get camera_feed, loss of Gazebo Window and multiple failed attempts to get it running.
-CLI confirmation shows that camera is running success.
-Grey colour image might due to colour of maze.
+CLI confirmation presented for assignment.
 Report with necessary screenshots in the Assignment2.pdf.